yairEO/tagify/README.md

 tagify.addTags([{value:"banana", color:"yellow"}, {value:"apple", color:"red"}, {value:"watermelon", color:"green"}])
 ```

+### output value

+There are two possible ways to get the value of the tags:

+1. Access the tagify's instance's `value` prop: `tagify.value` (Array of tags)
+2. Access the original input's value: `inputElm.value` (Stringified Array of tags)

 ### Ajax whitelist

 It's possible to load a dynamic suggestions list (*whitelist*) from the server, as the user types.